ZeinabTalaat/ZeinabTalaat/README.md

 A Python GUI project that checks password strength based on length, character types, and provides real-time feedback to the user.

 🎓 **GPA Calculator**
-An intuitive Python-based GPA calculator that helps students calculate their GPA efficiently, supporting multiple grading scales.
+An intuitive C++-based GPA calculator that helps students calculate their GPA efficiently, supporting multiple grading scales.

 ---